Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Results

-Finally, we examine distances within the vector space between pairs of papers citing the same original work, distinguishing those that cite each other (engaged) from those that do not (not engaged).
-We find that the papers disengaged from one another tend to be more distant from one another on average because they focus on unrelated topics.
-However, the closest disengaged papers are closer to one another, unaware of each other’s work and conducting overlapping research (Fig.~4D).
-These assembled findings suggest that AI in science has become more concentrated around specific hot topics that become “lonely crowds” with reduced interaction among papers.
-This concentration leads to more overlapping ideas and redundant innovations linked to a contraction in knowledge extent and diversity across science.
+To further analyze the impact of reduced follow-on engagement, we sample 590,325,130 pairs of papers, where each pair cites the same original work.
+Among these, 51,723,984 pairs not only cite the same original work but also cite each other (engaged), while the remaining pairs do not cite each other (disengaged).
+We examine distances between these pairs of papers within the 768-dimensional vector space (Fig. 4d) and find that median distance between paper pairs disengaged from one another tends to be 18.11\% larger than between paper pairs engaged with each other.
+In contrast, the closest disengaged paper pairs are 76.51\% closer to one another than the closest paper pairs engaged with one another.
+Taken together, a pair of disengaged papers commonly focus on less related topics and lie farther apart in the embedding space.
+Occasionally, however, due to the lack of reciprocal engagement, it is possible that mutually-unaware papers lie very close to each other, which indicates more overlapping research.
+These findings suggest that AI in science has become more concentrated around popular research topics that become “lonely crowds” with reduced interaction among papers, linking to more overlapping research and a contraction in knowledge extent and diversity across science.